 The horizontal/tangential speed is of the order 8

-Shuttle then was not powered by engines or
+landing, the Shuttle then was not powered by

-jets and then its aero surfaces, i.e. the small
+steering jets and then its aero surfaces, i.e.

-wings with flaps at back edges to control the
+the small wings with flaps at back edges to

-airflow around it.
-Note that no Apollo 11 type
+control the airflow around it.
+Note that no

 Above (fake) photo is of US Air Force captain Mark Kelly floating in space of the ISS (or in an airplane against a green screen!) just prior to return to Earth in the last Shuttle.
 It is very simple to return to Earth from the ISS!
 Jump into the Shuttle, speed away from the ISS and then step on the brakes all the way down.
 But easier to trick film it at Hollywood.
 Then remember to kiss your wife Gaby Giffords on her head on arrival; the head that was hit by a bullet earlier.
 How to play guitar in the ISS swimmingpool = here!